 1 – Bike the Quebrada de Las Conchas

-By far this is the highlight of my stay in Cafayate.
-There are several features you’ll discover along the way like the El Anfiteatro and La Garganta Del Diablo.
+By far, this is the highlight of my stay in Cafayate.
+There are several features you’ll discover along the way, like El Anfiteatro and La Garganta Del Diablo.
 The landscapes are stunning and well worth all the effort your body can muster.
 You end up with a few sore muscles, but memories you’ll have of the experience is unforgettable.
-Just make sure you rent a decent bike.
+Just make sure you rent a decent touring bike.
 Read more: Exploring the Quebrada del Rio de las Conchas in Cafayate, Argentina.

 2 – Tour the Quebrada del Rio de las Conchas by bus

 If pushing your physical limits isn’t your cup of tea.
 You can take a bus tour of the Quebrada de las Conchas.
 Several tour companies in the town center sell daily tours.
 There’s a late afternoon tour and a morning tour.
 I recommend you take the later afternoon tour.
 The late afternoon sun brings out the red colors of the landscapes and makes an already stunning scenery even more stellar.

 | Hey guys, travel is expensive but one of the first things you can save on and be smart about is your flight tickets and hotels.
 Skyscanner finds me the best deals in flights and sometimes hotels.
 Click on the button below and set up a price tracker alert to score you the best flight deals and travel more!|

 If you’re staying in Salta, I recommend you do the 2 Day Cafayate Tour from Salta, it only cost $51, and you will get to see the breathtaking landscapes along with the Quebrada del Rio and wine tasting to boot!